 Any financial outlook and future-oriented financial information contained in this MD&A regarding prospective financial performance, financial position or cash flows is based on assumptions about future events, including economic conditions and proposed courses of action based on management's assessment of the relevant information that is currently available.
 Projected operational information contains forward-looking information and is based on a number of material assumptions and factors, as are set out above.
 These projections may also be considered to contain future oriented financial information or a financial outlook.
 The actual results of the Company's operations for any period will likely vary from the amounts set forth in these projections and such variations may be material.
 Actual results will vary from projected results.
-Readers are cautioned that any such financial outlook and future-oriented financial information contained in this document speak only as of the date hereof and the Company does not assume any obligation to publicly update or revise them to reflect new events or circumstances, except as may be required pursuant to applicable laws.
+Readers are cautioned that any such financial outlook and future-oriented financial information contained herein should not be used for purposes other than those for which it is disclosed herein.
+The forward-looking information and statements contained in this document speak only as of the date hereof and the Company does not assume any obligation to publicly update or revise them to reflect new events or circumstances, except as may be required pursuant to applicable laws.